nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 Now that we have the experiment set in the current context, we can start running code that will be saved to that experiment.

-## Running Experiments and Logging Results
+## Running experiments and logging results

 To start logging our results to an experiment, we need to start a run.
 This is done using the `start_run()` function and returns a `run` context manager.
 Here's an example of how to start a run: